jpb111/kubernetes-k0s-ansible-harbor/README.md

 file.

-After running this playbook, if needed try to ssh and check in one of the worker nodes to check if the files and text are added if not added it will cause an image pull error when we try to deploy the app.
+After running this playbook, if needed try to ssh into one of the worker nodes and check if the files and text are < 192.168.64.16 core.harbor.domain > added if not added it will cause an image pull error when we try to deploy the app.

-create a secret docker-registry
+### Create a secret docker-registry

 ```ShellSession